 Arts and Society, Arts and Society

 “Lectures for Future“ is a lecture series with guest lecturers from various universities and research institutions, most of them part of the Scientists4Future, working on the most pressing societal and ecological challenges and their potential solutions.
-The lecture series is taking place for the 5th semester in a row, everytime at several higher education institutions, each of them with their own unique programming.
-More information on the initiative and the programs of the last semester (summer 2021) can be found here.
+The lecture series is taking place for the 6th semester in a row, everytime at several higher education institutions, each of them with their own unique programming.
+More information on the initiative and the programs of the last semester (winter 2021/22) can be found here.

 "The future is collective"

 As we do not want you to only be listeners but also creators, we will make use of the guest lectures as well as relevant literature as a basis for artistic reflections.
-These reflections could be in the form of posters, collages and/or Illustrations/scribbles, developed collectively in small groups.
-We will provide a respective input in one of the first sessions and dedicate two blocked sessions for working on these visual reflections together.
+These reflections will be developed collectively in small groups and could be in the form of posters, collages, Illustrations/scribbles, and other forms of artistic expression.
+We will provide some input on this and dedicate two sessions for discussing and refining your ideas.
 You will then share your work with the course and maybe some of the guest lecturers at the end of the semester.

 We are looking forward to the following guest lectures:

-To pass the class, you are required to fulfill two criteria:
+To pass the class, you are required to fulfill three criteria:

-1) Your presence in four out of six guest lectures as well as the final presentations on 17.01.2022
+1) Your presence in four out of six guest lectures as well as the final presentations on 20.06.2022.
+Your active participation in the discussions will also contribute to your grade.

 Grading will be scaled A-C for CDS-students and 1-5 for all other students.